View Paul Cartwright's Obituary on NewsItem.com and share memories

 Paul is survived by his wife, Nancy; a sister, Paula Hilleary; and a nephew, Michael Hilleary and his wife, Dana, of Lakengran, Ohio.

 CARTWRIGHT - Paul Cartwright, 83, of Natalie.
-There will be a memorial service at 3 p.m.
-Saturday, Nov.
-30 at the Shamokin Mission SDA Church, 7 E. Sunbury St., Shamokin.
-In lieu of flowers, any donations should go to the Shamokin Mission SDA Church, 7 E. Sunbury St., Shamokin 17872.
+A memorial service will be held at 3 p.m.
+Saturday at the Shamokin Mission SDA Church, 7 E. Sunbury St., Shamokin.
+In lieu of flowers, donations may be made to the Shamokin Mission SDA Church, 7 E. Sunbury St., Shamokin 17872.